christianjianelli/yaai/README.md

 **Running Your First LLM ABAP Application**

-This quickstart demonstrates how to create a simple LLM application without requiring any configuration.
+This quickstart demonstrates how to create a simple LLM application.
 It shows you how to connect to the LLM and perform a basic chat interaction.

 **Requirements:**
 *   You have a valid OpenAI API Key.
+*   Import OpenAI server certificates into SAP trust manager.
+The [abapGit documentation](https://docs.abapgit.org/user-guide/setup/ssl-setup.html) explains in detail how to do it.

 **Steps:**
 1. Create an ABAP AI Connection instance;